 We emphasize time-limited treatment, which focuses on a specific issue, and work to resolve within a relatively brief time.
 If extended or long-term care is needed, our clinicians will work with you on referral options.

-The student health fee provides enrolled students with an initial consult with a mental health clinician at no additional charge.
-During this consult, the clinician will gather information such as:
+The student health and wellness fee provides enrolled students with an initial consultation with a mental health clinician and short-term individual counseling (if recommended by the clinician).
+During an inital consultation, the clinician will gather information such as:

 - current symptoms and concerns